mohae/car/README.md

 Supported operations:
 ```
-    extract               extract files from an archive
+    extract (not implemented) extract files from an archive
     create                create a new archive

 ```